 After you configure the Virtual SAN iSCSI target service, you can discover the Virtual SAN iSCSI targets from a remote host.
 To discover Virtual SAN iSCSI targets, use the IP address of any host in the Virtual SAN cluster, and the TCP port of the iSCSI target.
 To ensure high availability of the Virtual SAN iSCSI target, configure multipath support for your iSCSI application.
 You can use the IP addresses of two or more hosts to configure the multipath.

 Virtual SAN iSCSI target service supports the following CHAP authentication methods:

 - In CHAP authentication, the target authenticates the initiator, but the initiator does not authenticate the target.

-In mutual CHAP authentication, an extra level of security enables the initiator to authenticate the target.
+- In mutual CHAP authentication, an additional level of security enables the initiator to authenticate the target.

 iSCSI Initiator Groups

 You can define a group of iSCSI initiators that have access to a specified iSCSI target.
 The iSCSI initiator group restricts access to only those initiators that are members of the group.
 If you do not define an iSCSI initiator or initiator group, then each target is accessible to all iSCSI initiators.

 A unique name identifies each iSCSI initiator group.
 You can add one or more iSCSI initiators as members of the group.
 Use the IQN of the initiator as the member initiator name.